littlezaide/haggadah/main_haggadah.md

 [Put a cup of wine at each plate, and a goblet in the center of the table for Elijah.]

 ## Seder ##

+All good meetings have agendas, and this one is no different.
+There are fifteen steps, and for the impatient among you most of these are pretty short.

 1. Kadesh: the recitation of Kiddush.
 2. Urchatz: washing the hands.